 God wanted us to do exactly what He wanted us to do.

-He wanted us to dipped down, bow down, stooped down and acknowledges that we cannot do anything.
+He wanted us to dip down, bow down, stooped down, and acknowledge that we cannot do anything.

 God will restore us when we follow (2 Kings 5:14)

 He taught Naaman a lesson to forget himself and leave his fate in the hands of God.

 God brings us to our knees and to prostrate to Him who is due of our reverence.

 When we are blest, we are blest anyhow.

 Never be so focused on your problem that you think that you are not blessed, because problems may seem to be a blessing in disguise.

 It does not mean to harm you but to build you.

 It does not mean to break you but to strengthen you.